CyVerse-learning-materials/learning-materials-home/docs/atmo/atmo.md

 # Atmosphere

 Atmosphere is one of the most versatile components of the CyVerse CI.

 Anything that you would normally be able to do with your local laptop/desktop, you can do on a virtual machine in the Atmosphere cloud.

 This guide will cover the basics you need to get started using Atmosphere.
+For developers and more in depth use of Atmosphere, see the [Developer Manual](https://cyverse.atlassian.net/wiki/spaces/atmman/overview?homepageId=241244552)

 ## Logging in to Atmosphere